 Variant angina is chest pain or pressure that occurs when the coronary artery suddenly spasms or contracts, cutting off blood flow to the heart muscle.
 This type of chest pain is also called Prinzmetal’s angina or vasospastic angina.
 Although the spasm is usually temporary, it can result in the same type of pain caused by a heart attack or coronary artery disease.

-Although drugs such as cocaine are associated with coronary artery spasm, it can happen for unknown reasons in people who have never taken cocaine.
+Although drugs such as cocaine are associated with coronary artery spasm, it also can happen in people who have never taken cocaine.

 Variant angina typically occurs at rest.
 It is slightly more frequent at night but can happen in the morning or any time of day.
 It usually lasts a few minutes and then goes away.
 It can be relieved with nitroglycerin.